peppertech/MVVM-to-VDOM-Migration-Series/README.md

 ## Prerequisites
 * Nodejs v14 or higher (latest LTS recommended)
-* Latest JET CLI installed (or use NPX as described below)
+* Latest JET CLI installed (or use the NPM scripts as described below)

 &nbsp;